 Intraclass correlational coefficients (ICCs) were calculated to determine the level of interrater agreement for each domain of student writing, as well as the overall average scores (Fleiss, 2003; Shrout & Fleiss, 1979).
 According to Cicchetti (1994), ICC agreement values below .40 are to be interpreted as demonstrating poor agreement, from .40 to .59 as demonstrating fair agreement, .60 to .74 as demonstrating good agreement, and .75 and above as demonstrating excellent agreement.
-The agreement values for organization and conventions were in the fair range, while ideas/critical thinking/synthesis and style were in the good range.
-The overall average score was .70 indicating good agreement.
+The agreement values for all four of the individual writing domains were in the fair range.
+The overall average score was .65 indicating good agreement.
 A complete breakdown of the ICC agreement values can be found in Table 1.